kirmis/SER322_TeamProject/README.md

 so that other users can view them.

 When launching the application, a login window will appear asking for a username and password.
-To sign in, either use the username and password from the User table in TheArmoryDML.sql (ex. username: "john" password:
+To sign in, either use a username and password from the User table in TheArmoryDML.sql (ex. username: "john" password:
 "password12"), or create a new user by clicking on the "Create user" button.